 The closest teams w.r.t.
 Wimmics are the teams working on knowledge management, knowledge engineering and semantic Web.
 Through the GRACQ network (Groupe de Recherche sur l'Acquisition des Connaissances) and conferences like IC and EGC, we have regular contacts with most of the French teams working on knowledge engineering.
-Through networks of excellence like knowledge web, consortium like W3C and communities like ISWC we have contacts with the most active international teams.
+Through networks of excellence, consortiums and communities (e.g. ISWC) we have contacts with the most active international teams.